 The main thing I’ve been unhappy about with this new device is the fact that the database handling seems to be really flaky.
 I had my Aura for four years and never had a problem with it, but this new one has randomly corrupted its own database multiple times over the last few days.
 Since the only way to fix this is to reset the device and logging in is a hassle (especially since I don’t use any of the online features anyway), I wanted to figure out how to bypass the sign-in process entirely.

 There are a few guides on the mobileread forums on how to set this up, but they’re all pretty old — the user database table was only five columns back then and it’s now at 27, which breaks the insert statements.
-Here’s an updated sqlite script that gets you into the device with minimal fuss:
+Here’s an updated sqlite script that gets you into the device with minimal fuss, plus a little extra which blocks the analytics events (which seem to be the main culprit).

 The other steps are the same as ever: